 1) to help teachers and policymakers understand the need for a broad evidence base to inform practice and policy, i.e. a conceptual piece of research that would highlight the different sources of evidence that are used in education and how they link to different teaching strategies and foster different student outcomes.

-2) exploring the role of the Chartered College of Teaching in the sector, including stakeholder consultations to better understand our role and influence.
+2) exploring the role of the Chartered College of Teaching in the sector, including stakeholder consultations to better understand their role and influence.

-3) help us to understand how we can increase diversity in the teaching profession.
+3) help them to understand how they can increase diversity in the teaching profession.

 Skills Required

-Writing for non-academic audiences (although we can support with developing this)
+• Writing for non-academic audiences (although they can support with developing this)